When can I renew a trade mark?

 Restoring a trade mark

-If you do not renew your trade mark within 6 months of its expiry date, it will be removed from the register.
+If you do not renew your trade mark within the 6 months following its expiry date, it will be removed from the register.
 At this point, you can no longer apply to renew online.
 Instead, you must apply to restore your trade mark.
-You can apply to restore a trade mark up to a year after its renewal date.
+You can apply to restore a trade mark up to a year after its expiry date.

 To apply to restore a trade mark, you must fill in form TM13.
 You must include a written explanation about why you failed to renew your trade mark on time.
 Your explanation must satisfy the IPO that your failure to renew was unintentional.

 You also need to pay a restoration fee of £100 when submitting the form.
-Your trade mark will only be renewed if the IPO is satisfied with your statement.
-However, the £100 fee is not refundable if your application is refused.
+This £100 fee is not refundable if your application is refused.

 Bear in mind that you cannot take an action for trade mark infringement against someone who used your expired mark in good faith while the mark was off the register.